dcdenison/OLED/README.md

 This project started off as a way to learn about OLEDs.
 Then it kind of grew to include a multiplexer.

-The saga included 5 (five) chapters:
+The saga included 6 chapters:

 1. I got started with a bunch of motley OLEDs, from a variety of sources: mostly Chinese.